semaver/core-stack/docs/media/README-1.md

 [back](#reflector-documentation)

 ### Create Annotation Decorators
-You can define a annotation decorator in the next 4 steps.
+You can define an annotation decorator in the next 4 steps.

 [back](#reflector-documentation)

 #### STEP 1: Define Decorator Function
 As with [Type Script decorators](https://www.typescriptlang.org/docs/handbook/decorators.html), you need to define the decorator function.
-But the decorator function has to contain a call: `Decorator.build()`, that expects a annotation decorator class of [Decorator](https://github.com/semaver/split-ts/blob/master/packages/reflector/src/com/split/decorators/Decorator.ts) type as parameter (step 2).
+But the decorator function has to contain a call: `Decorator.build()`, that expects an annotation decorator class of [Decorator](https://github.com/semaver/split-ts/blob/master/packages/reflector/src/com/split/decorators/Decorator.ts) type as parameter (step 2).
 ```ts
 export function annotation(): DecoratorFn {
     return Decorator.build(new AnnotationDecorator());